msorvig/qtwasmserver/README.md

 ## Qt for WebAssembly development server.

 This server is intented to be used while developing and testing WebAssembly applications on a trusted network.
-It is not suitable for production use, i.e. distributing applicaitons to end users over public networks.
+It is not suitable for production use cases like distributing applicaitons to end users over public networks.

 The server is an upgrade from the python one line server ("python -m http.server"), and offers the following features: